FTcode/beta-is-better/README.md

 # beta-is-better

-Artefact for Section 3 of the paper _"Refined Modelling of the Primal Attack, and Variants against Module-LWE"_, Paola de Perthuis and Filip Trenkić.
+Artefact for Section 3 of the paper _"Refined Modelling of the Primal Attack, and Variants against Module-LWE"_, Paola de Perthuis and Filip Trenkić ([eprint](https://eprint.iacr.org/2025/2195))

 `primalattack.py` runs the primal attack against a single instance of LWE.
 The LWE parameters, and strategy (progressive or fixed-blocksize), are specified on the command line: